mrsilver76/listporter/README.md

 _A cross-platform command-line tool (Windows, Linux, macOS) for uploading standard or extended `.m3u` audio playlists to Plex Media Server.
 Supports path rewriting, selective updates and optional mirroring of playlists._

 > [!TIP]
 > Using iTunes on Windows?
-[TuneLift](https://github.com/mrsilver76/tunelift) makes it easy to export `.m3u` audio playlists, perfect for use with Plex Playlist Uploader.
+[TuneLift](https://github.com/mrsilver76/tunelift) makes it easy to export your iTunes playlists to `.m3u` files.

 ## 🧰 Features